ryanatkn/gro/src/lib/docs/gro_plugin_sveltekit_frontend.md

 ## `well_known_src_json`

+If your root `package.json` has `"public": true`, by default Gro creates `.well-known/src.json` and `.well-known/src/` in `static/` during `vite build`, so they're included in the SvelteKit build output.

 The `.well-known/src.json` file contains more details about the `package.json`'s `exports`, like exported identifier names and types.
 It maps each export to a source file in `.well-known/src/`.

-The entire contents of your `src/` directory are copied to `.well-known/src/` and this can be customized with `filter_well_known_src`.
+The contents of your `src/` directory are copied to `.well-known/src/` using the same filter as `exports` in `package.json` by default, and this can be customized with `filter_well_known_src`.